 Serve with chili, like Texas Style Chili, Crock Pot White Chicken Chili, or Stew Meat Chili (Chili Con Carne).

-Also great with comfort foods, like Easy Crock Pot Beef Stew, Salisbury Steak, and Old Fashioned Meatloaf.
+Also great with comfort foods, like Easy Crock Pot Beef Stew, Old Fashioned Salisbury Steak, and Small Meatloaf for Two.
 They can also be served with spicy dishes, like Blackened Tilapia in the Oven or Grilled Blackened Tilapia.

 Crock Pot Chili